vmdao/ngx-onesignal/CONTRIBUTION.md

 The scope must be one of the following:

-- ngx-onesignal - modification or additional to ngx-onesignal feature
+- ngx-onesignal-plus - modification or additional to ngx-onesignal-plus feature
 - sandbox - involved in sandbox testing

 ##### Subject